juanjopuntcat/cron-scheduler/SECURITY.md

 - A fix is developed and released
 - Public disclosure happens after the patch

-Thank you for helping us make WP Cron Scheduler more secure!
+Thank you for helping me make Cron Scheduler more secure!